‘Fast & Furious’ News: ‘Fast 10’ Will Be Final Film; Dwayne Johnson, Jason Statham Get Spinoff

 Fans can rejoice.
 TMZ reported that immediately following the $532 million opening weekend for The Fate of the Furious, Universal signed stars Diesel and Johnson to reprise their roles in Fast & Furious 9 and Fast & Furious 10.

-Shortly after filming wrapped on The Fate of the Furious, Johnson posted a cryptic message on Instagram that was quickly labeled as directed at Diesel.
+Shortly after filming wrapped on The Fate of the Furious, Johnson posted a cryptic message on Instagram on that was quickly labeled as directed at Diesel.
 Fans, critics, and gossip sites have wondered what could have led to the quarreling.
 For more than six months, accusations of laziness, tardiness, and diva antics, mostly directed at Diesel, appeared on various gossip sites.
 There were also claims that the feud was actually a publicity stunt to drum up buzz ahead of the film’s release.

 Diesel and Johnson’s feud had taken center stage during the promotional phase of the latest film.
 As Inquistr reported, Universal executives split the stars’ promotional duties, going so far as to send each to a different continent.